Andrew Jordan (racing driver): Renault Clio Cup

 Jordan competing in the 2007 Clio Cup UK season.

-After driving some races in the 2006 SEAT Cupra Championship, he raced in the 2007 Renault Clio Cup, which supports the British Touring Car Championship.
+After driving some races in the 2006 SEAT Cupra Championship, Jordan raced in the 2007 Renault Clio Cup, which supports the British Touring Car Championship.
 Driving for his father's team, he finished twelfth in the championship with a best result of second, coming in the opening round at Brands Hatch.

 British Touring Car Championship

 Eurotech Racing (2008)

 Jordan competing in the 2008 British Touring Car Championship.

-In 2008, it was announced that he would join his father Mike Jordan (himself an experienced touring car and sportscar driver) as part of a two car Team Eurotech in the British Touring Car Championship.
+In 2008, it was announced that Jordan would join his father Mike Jordan (himself an experienced touring car and sportscar driver) as part of a two car Team Eurotech in the British Touring Car Championship.
 This was the first time a father and son would drive together in series history and both drove ex-Team Dynamics Honda Integras.
 The teenager's first season was a successful one, despite some reliability problems from his ageing but competitive Integra.
 This included two podiums, at Oulton Park and Knockhill.
 He finished the season in thirteenth place, one place ahead of his father.

 VX Racing (2009)

 Jordan competing in the fourth event of the 2009 BTCC season at Oulton Park.

-For 2009, it was announced that he would continue in the BTCC in a Vauxhall Vectra for the works Vauxhall team alongside Fabrizio Giovanardi and Matt Neal.
+For 2009, it was announced that Jordan would continue in the BTCC in a Vauxhall Vectra for the works Vauxhall team alongside Fabrizio Giovanardi and Matt Neal.
 Jordan scored his first pole position at the third round of the season at Donington Park, becoming the youngest driver to do so in BTCC history.
 He held this record until Alex MacDowall took pole position at Snetterton the following season.
 Having achieved a best result of second on three occasions, he finished the season 10th in the drivers standings behind his teammates.
 Vauxhall withdrew from the BTCC as a works team at the end of the season.